Costs of incarceration rise as inflation squeezes inmates, families - NewsBreak

 In Nevada, a bill that would be proposed for Nevada’s 2023 legislative session would aim to keep commissary prices in check, according to the Nevada Current.

 In Virginia, members of a work group authorized by the General Assembly who weren’t affiliated with the state Department of Corrections recommended cutting the 9% markup on commissary goods and replacing that revenue with $4 million from the general fund.
-In a report produced by the group, reformers also suggested that to help defray the costs of purchases, families of prisoners be given a $500 tax refund or rebate.
-The working group came out of a bill introduced by Virginia Sen. Jennifer Boysko , D- Loudoun , who is considering filing a similar bill next year, according to the Virginia Mercury .
+In a report produced by the group, reformers also suggested that to help defray the costs of purchases, families of prisoners could be given a $500 tax refund or rebate.
+The work group came out of a bill introduced by Virginia Sen. Jennifer Boysko (D-Loudoun), who is considering filing a similar bill next year, according to the Virginia Mercury .

 Changes to ensure that prisoners have affordable access to decent food and other necessities are necessary not just to provide relief to prisoners and families but for safety, say advocates and prisoners.